 Doug White, Director for the Master of Science in Fundraising Management program at Columbia University, has deep experience in the fundraising field, as well as a long list of publications and significant lecturing experience to his credit.
 He has over thirty years of leadership experience at nonprofits, as well as academic experience teaching courses in philanthropy and fundraising to graduate and noncredit students.

 White was the academic director for the Heyman Center for Philanthropy and Fundraising at New York University's School of Continuing and Professional Studies.
 He has led organizations in developing ethics and strategic planning policies, donor relations, planned and major giving, and capital campaigns.
 He has been responsible for efforts that have raised more than $800 million dollars and his many honors include receiving the 2002 Distinguished Service Award from the National Capital Planned Giving Council in Washington, DC.

-White teaches a variety of courses, including the Fundraising Management program seminar on boards, which reviews boards of nonprofits, universities, hospitals, humane organizations, and homeless shelters.
+White teaches Foundations of Fundraising and Development and Seminar in Fundraising.
+The latter course reviews boards of nonprofits, universities, hospitals, humane organizations, and homeless shelters.
 He is a graduate of Phillips Exeter Academy and Dartmouth College.